-Please note that only cloud_type(_transparent):idx and sat_hrv:idx parameters below can be useful if queried as non-image data.
-The other parameters are intended for visualization purposes and are only meaningful if queried as a png image with the correct colormap (using png_default does that for you), as the values correspond to a specific color.
+Please note that only certain parameters such as cloud_type(_transparent):idx or specific channels can be useful if queried as non-image data.
+The other parameters are intended for visualization purposes and are only meaningful if combined with an appropriate colormap (using png_default does that for you), as the values correspond to a specific color.

 By combining data from sensors at various wavelengths, it is possible to distinguish cloud types due to their differing temperature and constituents.
 Such an image can be queried with the two parameters

 sat_cloud_type:idx: if cloud-free, the index differentiates between cloud-free land (0) and sea (1) as well as snow covered land (2) and snow/ice covered sea (3).
 The different cloud types are explained in the table below.

 sat_cloud_type_transparent:idx: cloud-free areas are set to -666 instead of 0, 1, 2 and 3.
 Also unclassified clouds (14) are set to -666.

 |3||Snow/ice covered sea|

 |4||Very low stratus|

 |8||Very high opaque clouds|

 For visualization purposes, these indices are mapped onto colors according to the following legend:

 If you wish to query an image that is transparent wherever there are no clouds and emplaces the HRV image data wherever there are clouds, you can do so by means of the parameter